FAQs

 - Seal porous timber with a thin seal coat before flood coats.

-- De-gas with brief passes of a heat gun/torch (don’t scorch).
+- De-gas with brief, careful heat-gun passes (don’t scorch).

 Why is my surface hazy, sticky or soft?

-Common causes: off-ratio mixing, poor scraping during mix, cold environment, or moisture contamination.
-Re-coat only after a full cure and a clean, well-keyed surface; spot-remove uncured patches and re-cast if necessary.
+Common causes: off-ratio mixing, poor scraping during mix, cold environment, moisture contamination.
+Re-coat only after full cure on a clean, keyed surface; remove uncured patches and re-cast if necessary.

 Will the resin yellow in sunlight?

-All epoxies slowly yellow with UV exposure.
-For best long-term clarity, use Clearpox for indoor pieces and consider a UV-stable topcoat for high-UV environments.
-Keep prolonged direct sun to a minimum on clear finishes.
+All epoxies slowly yellow with UV.
+For long-term clarity, use Clearpox indoors and consider a UV-stable topcoat for high-UV environments.
+Limit prolonged direct sun on clear finishes.

 Is it food safe when cured?

-Clearpox and StoneFusion form a non-toxic, VOC-free, inert plastic once fully cured — suitable for incidental food contact (serving boards, benchtops).
-Allow full cure (often 7+ days, depending on conditions).
+Clearpox and StoneFusion cure to a non-toxic, VOC-free, inert plastic — suitable for incidental food contact (boards, benchtops).
+Allow full cure (often 7+ days).
 EpoxyPro trade/industrial systems are not assessed for food contact.

 Pigments & Additives